brimdata/zed/zql/docs/data-types/README.md

 Comprehensive documentation for working with data types in ZQL is still a work in progress.
 In the meantime, here's a few tips to get started with.

-* Values read in by `zq` are stored internally and treated in expressions using one of the data types described in the [ZNG Value Messages](../../../zng/docs/spec.md#32-value-messages) section of the ZNG spec.
+* Values read in by `zq` are stored internally and treated in expressions using one of the data types described in the [Primitive Types](../../../zng/docs/spec.md#3-primitive-types) section of the ZNG spec.
 * See the [Equivalent Types](../../../zng/docs/zeek-compat.md#equivalent-types) table for details on which ZNG data types correspond to the [data types](https://docs.zeek.org/en/current/script-reference/types.html) that appear in Zeek logs.
 * ZQL provides a [type casting](https://en.wikipedia.org/wiki/Type_conversion) syntax using `:` followed by a ZNG data type.